sewaneeCS/GridMusic/README.md

-# GridMusic
+# README #

-Generative music platform with simple synthesis
+GridMusic fork of scarl and noscar's work